 10. Financial Markets

-This is the kind of marketplace where various financial assets are traded starting from money to bonds, debentures etc. Since this kind of market deals in financial aspects, the market is labeled Financial Market.
+This is the kind of marketplace where various financial assets are traded starting from money to bonds, debentures etc. Since this kind of market deals in financial aspects, it is labeled Financial Market.

-In the Money Market, monetary assets like commercial papers, treasury bills etc. are traded.
+- Money Market: In this type, monetary assets like commercial papers, treasury bills, etc. are traded.

-The Capital Market sees the deals of long-term assets such as houses, lands etc.
+- Capital Market: This type sees the deals of long-term assets such as houses, lands, etc.

-Stock Market is a type of Capital Market where already-issued securities change the hands of the investors.
+- Stock Market: This is a type of Capital Market where already-issued securities change the hands of the investors.

-The real-time transactions between the buyers and sellers are done with cash and those are done in the Cash Market.
+- Cash Market: The real-time transactions between the buyers and sellers are done with cash and those are done in this type.

-In the Future Market, the financial transactions are done but the deliveries are expected at a certain date in the future which is set in the present.
+- Future Market: In this type, the financial transactions are done but the deliveries are expected at a certain date in the future which is set in the present.

-Foreign Exchange Market is the market where national currencies are traded on a global scale.
+- Foreign Exchange Market: It is a place where national currencies are traded on a global scale.
 It is also known as the FOREX Market or FX Market.

-The fixed claims or debt instruments like bonds, certificates, debentures, bills of exchange, leases, promissory notes etc. are traded in the Debt Market.
+- Debt Market: The fixed claims or debt instruments like bonds, certificates, debentures, bills of exchange, leases, promissory notes, etc. are traded in this type.

-This kind of market is regulated by a centralized organization and the transactions happen in a physical setting between buyers and sellers.
+- Exchange-Traded Market: This kind is regulated by a centralized organization and the transactions happen in a physical setting between buyers and sellers.

-These are online marketplaces regulated by decentralized organizations where the brokers and dealers deal via the internet using their computers or other smart devices.
+- Over-the-Counter Market: These are online marketplaces regulated by decentralized organizations where brokers and dealers deal via the Internet using their computers or other smart devices.
 Over-the-Counter Markets are often shortened to OTC Markets.